2023 ASHT Update - Compact Act 2

 On Monday evening, House negotiators unveiled a spending package aimed at avoiding another government shutdown and quickly readied it for consideration.
 The measure would extend government funding at current levels through March 23rd and address a slate of expired Medicare 'extender' policies, including a permanent solution to Medicare's outpatient therapy cap.
 Following debate yesterday afternoon, the House passed the bill last night by a margin of 245-182.

 In addition to immediately repealing the therapy cap, the language codifies the targeted review mechanism as well as the use of the KX modifier after a threshold of $3,000.
 In exchange for these changes and the corresponding costs associated with repealing the cap, negotiators included an offset that would reduce payment for therapy assistant (OTA and PTA) services beginning in 2022 to 85% of what is currently reimbursed.
-In the remainng time before the Senate considers its version, ASHT will work with its allies in the therapy community to advocate for an alternative offset.
+In the remaining time before the Senate considers its version, ASHT will work with its allies in the therapy community to advocate for an alternative offset.

 With the Senate poised to make changes, it's critical your Senators hear from you today.
 We need your help to ensure this giant step forward in the House is indeed a path to victory.
 Please contact your senators today and urge them to permanently repeal the therapy cap.